2018–19 Bangladesh Premier League (football)

-The 2018–19 Bangladesh Premier League (also known as TVS Bangladesh Premier League for sponsorship reason) is the 11th season of the Bangladesh Premier League since its establishment in 2007.
-A total of 13 football clubs will compete in the league.
-Dhaka Abahani are the defending champions.
-Bashundhara Kings and NoFeL Sporting Club entered as the promoted teams from the 2017 Bangladesh Championship League.
+The 2018–19 Bangladesh Premier League (also known as TVS Bangladesh Premier League for sponsorship reason) was the 11th season of the Bangladesh Premier League since its establishment in 2007.
+A total of 13 football clubs competed in the league.
+Dhaka Abahani were the defending champions.
+Bashundhara Kings and NoFeL Sporting Club were entered as the promoted teams from the 2017 Bangladesh Championship League.
 The league was delayed and was rescheduled to start from 18 January 2019.
-Six venues will host 2019 Bangladesh Premier League.
-2 clubs will be relegated to Bangladesh Championship League.
+Six venues hosted the matches.

+Debutant Bashundhara Kings clinched their first title.

 Rule changes

 Bangladesh became the latest member association to adopt AFC's 3+1 rule which will allow clubs to recruit one player of Asian origin in addition to their regular quota of three foreigners.

 The Bangladesh Football Federation executive committee decided to embrace the new AFC rule which encourages the mobility of talented Asian players and provides a fillip to the regional game.